KnIfER/PolymPic/readme.md

 - Smooth scrolling and flinging available even for android 4.4.
 - Make use of **Colordict** and **Google Translate** for easy reading.

 > The PDF viewer supports content URI and will request permisison at runtime.
-You can still use it event when you deny it's permission requests, entering read-only mode.
+You can still use it if you deny it's permission requests, entering read-only mode.

 ### Download